 If the bus isn’t your thing, you can also use a taxi to get between towns.
 When Anders and I were having lunch in Garmouth on a very rainy day, we saw some other walkers who decided to cut their day short and grab a cab back to their hotel.
 Moray weather is tricky, so it’s good to have a way out if you need it.

 Map of Moray Coast Trail

-Even though the trail is well marked, we pulled the book out a couple times to double check where we were supposed to go or just to read about the area.
+Even though the trail is well marked, we pulled the book out a couple of times to double-check where we were supposed to go or just to read about the area.
 Plus, you always want a map when you are hiking in Scotland or anywhere else.
 The map key indicates where there are places to eat and toilets, among other things, so that’s quite helpful.

 Which Direction to Hike The Moray Coast Trail?

 I suggest hiking from west to east.
 This way the prevailing wind is behind you.
 Some days, this won’t matter, but Anders and I were really glad to have the wind and rain at our back on the stretch from Lossiemouth to Buckie.

 If you are hiking the whole trail, you may want to start in Forres and end in Cullen just because the scenery gets better and better as you go east.
 Don’t get me wrong, the whole thing is lovely, but the first 5.5 miles is inland and the last section is all cliffs, sea stacks, viaducts, and beautiful beach.